Traveling Light (2021 film): Release

-The film was released on August 19, 2022 in New York City and Seattle.
+The film premiered at Beyond Fest on Sunday, October 10, 2021.
+It was later released in New York City and Seattle on August 19, 2022.

 Reception

 The film has a 60% rating on Rotten Tomatoes based on five reviews.

 Rene Rodriguez of Variety gave the film a negative review, calling it "an experimental attempt at social commentary that fails to provide any insight, emotion or even entertainment of the most basic kind."

 Annie Flores of The Austin Chronicle awarded the film three and a half stars out of five and wrote, "The film successfully evokes all the hair-raising tension of a time not too far behind us, and creates a commentary on class, race, and societal values that continue to resonate nearly three years on."

 Bilge Ebiri of Vulture gave the film a positive review and wrote that it "continues Rose’s ongoing efforts to create haunting miniatures about life in Los Angeles with a classical twist."